“Over the next decade, the truck industry will need to hire 898,000 new drivers – that’s an average of 90,000 new drivers per year” (ATA)

 A Class A CDL will provide you a gateway to a high demand job with job security.

 - The movement of freight across the country cannot be outsourced – unlike manufacturing jobs that can be relocated or sent overseas, transportation cannot.
-With e-commerce on the rise, the need for moving cargo will continue to grow.
+As long as e-commerce continues to be in high demand, the need for moving cargo will continue to grow.

-- The average truck driver is 49 years old – with the exiting aging workforce of drivers, not only are many drivers retiring, but the demand to move freight is increasing.
+- The average truck driver is 49 years old.
+With the exiting aging workforce of drivers, not only are many drivers retiring, but the demand to move freight will increase.

-- To combat the loss of drivers, carriers are improving driver pay and benefits.
-Driver receive not only job security, but competitive wages, various bonus offers and full benefits.
+- To combat the loss of drivers, carriers are improving driver pay and benefits: job security, competitive wages, various bonus offers, full benefits and more!